aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 * Review the role, and then choose **Create role**.

+---
-::alert[Runtime Monitoring supports managing the security agent for your Amazon ECS clusters (AWS Fargate) only through GuardDuty.
-There is no support for managing the security agent manually on Amazon ECS clusters.]{header="Note"}
+**Runtime Monitoring supports managing the security agent for your Amazon ECS clusters (AWS Fargate) only through GuardDuty.
+There is no support for managing the security agent manually on Amazon ECS clusters.**

+---

 ## Resources